groovy-tutorial/groovy-tutorial/book/Introduction.md

 	- If not then please create a new issue
 - The [source text](https://bitbucket.org/groovytutorial/groovy-tutorial/) is written in [MultiMarkdown](http://fletcherpenney.net/multimarkdown/).
 If you feel confident in doing so, why not put together a correction and [create a pull request](https://confluence.atlassian.com/display/BITBUCKET/Fork+a+Repo,+Compare+Code,+and+Create+a+Pull+Request)

-Please remember that I'm not a big corporation or an automaton - I can't  respond immediately to queries and I am an assemblage of emotions that respond well to encouragement and positive encouragement a lot better than negativity.
+Please remember that I'm not a big corporation or an automaton - I can't  respond immediately to queries and I am an assemblage of emotions that respond well to positive encouragement a lot better than negativity.

 ## Bookmarks